-The Ghost in the Machine
+The Ghost in the Machine Part 1

 How the CIA created the modern Left and why the Right still think its a Marxist plot

-1 The Postwar Socialist and Communist Surge in the West (1945–1955)
+2. The Postwar Socialist and Communist Surge in the West (1945–1955)

 Although largely erased from history, in the wake of WWII, socialist and communist parties across the Western world experienced a dramatic surge in popularity.
-The devastation of war, the collapse of the ancien regime and memories of capitalism's prewar failures - like the Great Depression - all contributed to an unprecedented political realignment.
+The devastation of war, the collapse of the ancien regime and memories of capitalism’s prewar failures—like the Great Depression—contributed to an unprecedented political realignment.
+From France to Italy, the United Kingdom to Greece, socialist ideologies once relegated to the fringes of the political spectrum surged into mainstream politics, backed by mass movements of workers, intellectuals, and war-weary populations.

 In Western Europe, socialist and communist parties were quick to position themselves as champions of reconstruction, social justice, and peace.
 The old elites were widely discredited after the war—tainted by either collaboration or incompetence.
-In contrast, communists had often led anti-fascist resistance movements and emerged with enhanced credibility.
+In contrast, communists that had led the anti-fascist resistance movements emerged with enhanced credibility.
+The Red Army’s decisive role in defeating Nazi Germany added to the prestige of communism, and the Soviet Union was admired by many in the West as an alternative model of industrial development and anti-fascist strength.

-Now scrubbed from popular memory, the post-1945 decade remains a rare moment when revolutionary socialism seemed like a possible future for the West
+Now scrubbed from popular memory, the post-1945 decade remains a rare moment when revolutionary socialism seemed like a possible future for the West.

-2 The Marshall Plan (and the hidden annex)
+3. The Marshall Plan (and the hidden annex)

 By the early 1950s, the Cold War had escalated into a global contest—not just of armies and economies, but of ideas, aesthetics, and intellectual legitimacy.
 The Soviet Union offered a vision of history, class, and progress.
 In response, the United States launched its own ideological offensive—not with overt pro-capitalist propaganda, but with beat poetry, modern art, and obscure leftist journals.

-It organised conferences, funded writers and artists, and subsidised over 20 prestigious journals including Encounter (UK), Der Monat (Germany), and Preuves (France).
+In 1950, the CIA formally launched the Congress for Cultural Freedom (CCF), a sprawling initiative designed to cultivate a liberal, democratic, anti-communist cultural elite across the West.
+Spearheaded by agents such as Michael Josselson and James Jesus Angleton—the Agency’s head of counter-intelligence and a lover of modernist verse—the CCF became a cultural superpower.
+It organised conferences, funded writers and artists, and subsidised over twenty prestigious journals including Encounter (UK), Der Monat (Germany), and Preuves (France).
 It financed book translations, art exhibitions, and academic events.
-By the late 1950s, it had become what Frances Stonor Saunders, in her seminal 1999 book Who Paid the Piper?, called “the most significant patron of intellectual life in Western Europe.”
+By the late 1950s, it had become what Frances Stonor Saunders, in her seminal 1999 book Who Paid the Piper? called “the most significant patron of intellectual life in Western Europe.”

-The mission was straightforward: win hearts and minds by backing a left that rejected communism, class consciousness and class conflict; a left which did not question the material structure of capitalism but retained the aura intellectual radicalism.
+Its mission was straightforward: win hearts and minds by backing a left that rejected communism, class consciousness, and class conflict—a left which did not question the material structure of capitalism but retained the aura of intellectual radicalism.
 Unlike the American right, which saw socialism as a monolith, the CIA distinguished between different shades of red.
 Disillusioned communists, Trotskyists, social democrats, and ex-Marxists were seen as useful counterweights to Marxist class analysis.
+The CIA sought to create a bourgeois, respectable left that drank espresso in Paris cafés, not vodka in Kremlin halls.

-5 Trotskyists, Abstract Artists, Atonal Musicians and the Strange New Left
+5. Trotskyists, Abstract Artists, Atonal Musicians and the Strange New Left

 Many of the thinkers the CIA supported through intermediaries were formerly aligned with Marxism or Trotskyism.
 Irving Kristol, co-editor of Encounter and later a founding figure of neoconservatism, was once a youthful Trotskyist.
 Arthur Koestler, author of Darkness at Noon, was a former Comintern member turned anti-Soviet polemicist.
 They, and many like them, became ideological mercenaries in the Cold War battlefield of ideas—compensated not just with salaries but with prestige and platforms.